anomixer/js7800/README.md

 ### Modifications

-*   **Multi-language Support**: The UI now supports English, Traditional Chinese (繁體中文), and Simplified Chinese (简体中文).
+*   **Multi-language Support**: The UI now supports English, Traditional Chinese (繁體中文), Simplified Chinese (简体中文), Japanese (日本語), and Korean (한국어).
 *   **Automatic Language Detection**: On first load, the application will attempt to match the browser's preferred language.
 The language can also be changed manually in the Settings menu.
-*   **Global Leaderboard Multi-language Support**: The Global Leaderboard page also supports the same three languages and automatically syncs with the main emulator's language setting.
+*   **Global Leaderboard Multi-language Support**: The Global Leaderboard page also supports the same five languages and automatically syncs with the main emulator's language setting.
-*   **Default to Local High Scores**: The default high score storage has been changed to "Local" to prevent network errors, as the global leaderboard is now accessible through a Cloudflare Workers proxy.
+*   **Global High Scores by Default**: The default high score storage has been set to "Global (worldwide leaderboard)" to enable seamless synchronization with the original leaderboard system via Cloudflare Workers proxy.
 *   **Translated Documentation**: The README and internal help files have been translated.
 *   **Global Leaderboard Synchronization**: Implemented Cloudflare Workers integration to enable global high score synchronization for forked deployments.
-*   **UI Improvements**: Fixed duplicate button icons on the Global Leaderboard page and improved error messages with helpful hints.

 ### How to Run Locally